 Expediting Teach for Tomorrow

-In 2017-18, the PNG Government is changing the way it trains and certifies Elementary Teachers.
-Teachers who were partially trained under the current multi-year, mixed-mode, outreach training system will lose their opportunity to complete their training and become certified.
-There are 7,000 partially-trained teachers across PNG.
-These teachers are currently operating elementary schools right across the country; 75% receive no pay and 25% receive small allowances.
-If they are to continue in these roles, they must undertake an additional 6-week training course and complete their certification immediately.
+In 2018, the PNG Government is changing the way it trains and certifies Elementary Teachers.
+Teachers who were partially trained under the former multi-year, mixed-mode, Certificate of Elementary Teaching will lose their opportunity to complete their training and become certified.
+Thousands of these teachers are currently operating elementary schools right across the country; 75% receive no pay and 25% receive small allowances.
+If they are to continue in these roles, they must complete their training and received certification.

 Results to Date

 In 2016, KTF entered into an MOA with NDOE and PNGEI, authorising the partnership to work with Provincial Departments of Education and local communities and schools to train as many partially-trained teachers as possible.
 Since then we have trained 2,290 teachers across 10 Provinces:

 - 168 teachers from Autonomous Region of Bougainville

 - 111 teachers from Central Province/NCD

 There are still 5 Provinces (East Sepik, Sandaun, Hela, Southern Highlands and Enga) remaining that have large cohorts of partially-trained teachers that need to complete urgently.
 KTF will continue to partner with PNGEI and Provincial Education Authorities, as well as innovative and forward-thinking corporates, donors and philanthropists to take Teach for Tomorrow to new regions.

 KTF is also running a follow up Teach for Tomorrow II project to all regions where it previously ran Teach for Tomorrow.
 Teacher graduates will be provided with ongoing professional development and mentoring with key support provided in child protection, gender equity and inclusive education.
 This development will also involve working with teachers and their students to make culturally appropriate books and resources for use in extremely remote schools.